LCA Pre-development grants

 Information on the LCA Pre-development Grant Program can be found on the Metropolitan Council’s webpage.
 Selected projects can receive up to $150,000 for eligible project costs.

-Complete the online pre-application form by Friday, April 29, 2022, at 4:00 p.m.
+Completed the online pre-application form were due by Friday, April 29, 2022.
 If unable to complete an online form, accommodations can be made to allow an alternative format.

 Pre-applications due: April 29, 2022 (online form)